zesterer/openmw-shaders/README.md

     <img src="https://i.imgur.com/GPPWZP1.png" alt="The grasslands outside Vivec on a misty afternoon">
 </details>

+## Status

+Sadly, core shaders for OpenMW are a hack, with no compatibility guarantees.
+That means that almost every OpenMW release results in the shaders breaking in some manner.
+I don't find myself with enough time in my life to keep the shaders up to date with these changes.
+Occasionally some kind soul sends me a patch that updates them, but no guarantees are provided about these shaders work with the current version of OpenMW.

+I've noticed that several people have confused this mod with my [Volumetric Clouds & Mist Mod](https://github.com/zesterer/openmw-volumetric-clouds).
+The latter is a properly supported mod, and should continue to work with OpenMW for the forseeable future.

 ## Features

 - **Efficient**: in my (very unscientific) tests, only a ~12% framerate hit compared to vanilla OpenMW shaders